 The Parochial Church Council (PCC) of St. Margaret’s Church Betley will take all reasonable care to ensure the safety of the children, young people and vulnerable adults for whom it bears responsibility.

-1. There will be a Safeguarding Co-ordinator – On May 24th the P.C.C. approved Jennifer Walton as our approved Safeguarding Co-ordinator .
+1. There will be a Safeguarding Co-ordinator – Following the APCM, the P.C.C. approved Jennifer Walton as our approved Safeguarding Co-ordinator .
 She is the point of contact through which concerns about child protection or the protection of vulnerable adults will be channelled.